mnelson4/yet-another-related-posts-plugin/readme.txt

 * [Bugfix](https://wordpress.org/support/topic/yarp-403-breaks-paginated-posts): 4.0.3 broke some paginated post displays
 * [Bugfix](https://wordpress.org/support/topic/custom-post-type-support-on-widget): custom post type support was not working properly in widget displays
 * Updated French localization and stopword list
+* Bugfix: forces the DB Cache Reloaded (Fix) plugins to flush when necessary

 = 4.0.3 =
 * Bugfix: on sites where custom templates are not available, the "thumbnails" display option would get reset when visiting the YARPP settings page